WoodMac: Volkswagen Will Be World’s Biggest Electric Car Maker by 2030

 Selling 22 million EVs would mean capturing 53 percent of the global BEV market share out to 2028, according to WoodMac's base-case scenario.
 "The company would also need to secure 57 percent of all EV battery pack production, something that would prove to be extremely challenging,” said Chandrasekaran.

-The 14 million figure is based on VW’s own plans and production capacity, and anticipated incremental improvements.
+The 14 million figure is based on VW’s own plans and production capacity, plus anticipated incremental improvements.
 While short of VW's own goal, it would still represent a very healthy 27 percent share of the global market.

 Even at the projected 27 percent market share, VW would need access to three-tenths of the world's EV battery cell production.

-VW has a number of supply contractsin place today, including a lithium supply deal with Ganfeng, and cell supply deals with Samsung SDI, LG Chem, SK Innovation and CATL, Chandrasekaran noted.
+VW has a number of supply contracts in place today, including a lithium supply deal with Ganfeng and cell supply deals with Samsung SDI, LG Chem, SK Innovation and CATL, Chandrasekaran noted.
 Most recently, VW invested $1 billion in Northvolt, a Swedish battery manufacturer.

 "However, there have been issues with some of these companies, therefore threatening VW's targets,” Chandrasekaran said.